fedellm629/AWS-learning-journal/README.md

   "Resource": "my-bucket/*"
 }

-*Biggest lesson* If IAM is weak, your whole AWS account is at risk.
+**Biggest lesson**: If IAM is weak your whole AWS account is at risk